Origin of magic angles in twisted bilayer graphene: The magic ring: Discussion

-A previous study focusing on an idealized continuum model by switching off the interlayer coupling parameter $w_{AA}$ for the AA stacking yielded perfectly flat bands at multiple magic angles \cite{PhysRevLett.122.106405}.
+A recent paper by Yu \textsl{et al.} \cite{PhysRevB.108.045138} analyzed the low-energy states around the first magic angle and found a band inversion when the twist angle changes across the magic angle.
+This band inversion at $\Gamma$ was explained by the hybridization between the conduction band and the valance band from different monolayers, and flat bands occur when the band inversion takes place at the magic angle.
+However, this paper did not address what causes the hybridization (and the consequent band inversion) and, most importantly, why it happens at this particular angle.
+Another previous study focusing on an idealized continuum model by switching off the interlayer coupling parameter $w_{AA}$ for the AA stacking yielded perfectly flat bands at multiple magic angles \cite{PhysRevLett.122.106405}.
 Intriguingly, the wave functions of these flat bands at the magic angles in this particular model were found to be reminiscent of quantum Hall wave functions on the torus.
 Because the condition $w_{AA}$ = 0 gives rise to perfectly flat bands, it was further speculated that the fundamental features of TBG are mainly connected with the interlayer coupling $w_{AB}$ in the AB stacking.
 Since this idealized model does not correspond to any realistic graphene systems, it was hoped that one can extend the results to cases with nonzero $w_{AA}$ by treating $w_{AA}$/$w_{AB}$ as a perturbation.
 However, this may be difficult because $w_{AA}$ and $w_{AB}$ should be of the same order of magnitude in realistic TBG systems.
 In contrast, the current work focuses on the important effect of the $w_{AA}$ interaction based on the fact that low-energy electrons in TBG are concentrated in the AA region.
 Our proposed theory is therefore able to fully explain the occurrence and positions of magic angles in terms of the local electronic properties of the AA region.